BhoomiMahna/ProductIQ/README.md

 ## 🏗️ Architecture

-ReviewIQ uses a decoupled architecture.
+ProductIQ uses a decoupled architecture.
 The frontend handles state and visualizations using React & Recharts, while the FastAPI backend acts as an orchestrator for the local Machine Learning pipeline.

 ```mermaid
 graph TD